NXT Heatwave (2022): Background

-Heatwave was the name of a professional wrestling event produced by Eastern/Extreme Championship Wrestling that took place annually from 1994 to 2000.
-The 1998-2000 iterations of Heatwave aired on pay-per-view (PPV), while the 1997 iteration was an Internet pay-per-view (iPPV).
+Heatwave was originally the name of a professional wrestling event produced by Extreme Championship Wrestling (ECW) that took place annually from 1994 to 2000.
+The event's name was a reference to its summer scheduling.
+The 1997 event was an Internet pay-per-view (iPPV), while the 1998 to 2000 iterations of Heatwave aired on traditional pay-per-view (PPV).
+ECW folded in 2001, and WWE acquired the assets of ECW in 2003.

-On the July 26, 2022, episode of NXT, WWE announced that NXT Heatwave would be held on August 16, effectively reviving the Heatwave name.
+On the July 26, 2022, episode of NXT, WWE announced that they would revive the Heatwave name for their developmental brand, NXT, to air as a special episode of NXT on August 16, thus marking the first Heatwave event since 2000 and the eighth Heatwave overall (and changing it to one word, "Heatwave", instead of the previous two words, "Heat Wave").
+The event was held at NXT's home base, the WWE Performance Center in Orlando, Florida, and aired live on the USA Network.

 Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were played out on NXT's weekly television program NXT and the supplementary online streaming show Level Up.
+The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on NXT's weekly television program, NXT and the supplementary online streaming show, Level Up.

 At NXT: The Great American Bash on July 5, after Bron Breakker's successful NXT Championship defense, he was attacked and put through a table by JD McDonagh.
-On the August 2 episode of NXT, Breakker and McDonagh signed the contract for their match at Heatwave, with the latter signing it with his blood.
+On the August 2 episode of NXT, Breakker and McDonagh signed a contract for an NXT Championship match at Heatwave, with the latter signing it with his blood.

-On the July 19 episode of NXT, Zoey Stark, in her first appearance since suffering an injury in November 2021, won a 20-Woman Battle Royal to become the number one contender for Mandy Rose's NXT Women's Championship.
+On the July 19 episode of NXT, Zoey Stark, in her first appearance since suffering an injury in November 2021, won a 20-woman battle royal to become the number one contender for Mandy Rose's NXT Women's Championship.
 The following week, the match was scheduled for Heatwave.

 After Cora Jade and Roxanne Perez won the NXT Women's Tag Team Championship at The Great American Bash, Perez cashed in her women's breakout tournament contract on Mandy Rose for the NXT Women's Championship.
 The match was scheduled for the July 12 episode of NXT, but Perez failed to win the title due to Jade betraying her.
-The following week, Jade stated that her friendship with Perez was over before throwing her title belt in a trash can.
+The following week, Jade stated that her friendship with Perez was over before throwing her half of the tag team championship in a trash can.
 This led to the NXT Women's Tag Team Championship being vacated and a fatal four-way tag team elimination match for the vacant titles being scheduled for the August 2 episode of NXT.
 On the August 9 episode, Jade lost her match after interference from Perez, who attacked Jade with a kendo stick afterwards.
 Later that night, a match between Jade and Perez was made official for Heatwave.